CascadeEnergy/backbone-gcm/README.md

 [top](#contents)
 ### [API](id:api)

-- **destroy()**: Destroys your view and sets it up for garbage collection by unbinding events on the view's model, undelegating its own events, and removing it from the DOM.
+- **free()**: Frees a view up for garbage collection by unbinding events on the view's model, undelegating its own events, and removing it from the DOM.

 - **destroyModel()**: This method destroys your view, as well as destroying `this.model` by calling `this.model.destroy`.
 This will trigger a sync request to remove your model from the server.
 For details read the [Model-destroy documentation](http://backbonejs.org/#Model-destroy).